dekoza/mtgpl/EMN.rst

 :mtgtip:`Midnight Scavengers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/a/5a57187c-f0ec-40de-b725-786f787b00a2.jpg?1576384363|https://scryfall.com/card/emn/96a/midnight-scavengers?utm_source=api>`
-   When Midnight Scavengers enters the battlefield, you may return target creature card with converted mana cost 3 or less from your graveyard to your hand.
+   When Midnight Scavengers enters the battlefield, you may return target creature card with mana value 3 or less from your graveyard to your hand.

    (Melds with Graf Rats.)